zwang271/WEST/README.md

 # WEST Tool Paper Artifact
-This is meant to be an artifact for the paper "WEST: Interactive Validation of Mission-time Linear Temporal Logic (MLTL)"
+This is an artifact for the paper "WEST: Interactive Validation of Mission-time Linear Temporal Logic (MLTL)" For the tool manual, see [here](src/WEST_Tool_Manual.md)

 ### Prerequisites
 This artifact requires the following
-- Linux (tested on Ubuntu 22.04.2 LTS)
+- Linux (tested on Ubuntu 24.04.1 LTS)
 - Python 3.10+
 - c++ compiler with make (we use GNU Make 4.3) and cmake (cmake 3.22.1)
 - Java Runtime environment (see https://ubuntu.com/tutorials/install-jre#1-overview)